 When is the Chicago Marathon?

-The Chicago Marathon takes place on Sunday, October 9, beginning at 7am and running through the afternoon.
+The Chicago Marathon takes place on Sunday, October 8, beginning at 7:20am and continuing through the afternoon.
+The 27th Mile Post-Race Party takes place in Grant Park's Butler Field from 9:30am to 4pm.

 Where is the Chicago Marathon?

-The Chicago Marathon begins and ends in Grant Park, but the course winds through the city's streets, stopping from Chinatown, Pilsen, Lincoln Park and more Chicago neighborhoods.
+The Chicago Marathon begins and ends in Grant Park, but the course winds through the city's streets, passing through Chinatown, Pilsen, Lincoln Park and more Chicago neighborhoods along the way.
+Spectators are not allowed within the start and finish areas in Grant Park.
 Take a look at the complete route map here.

 Chicago Marathon info